01-edu/public/subjects/corewar/README.md

 The Virtual Machine is a simplified reproduction of how a CPU works.
 It will execute the binary code (the players) in the arena in cycles.

-At the start of the game each player will have one process, and this process will be placed at the start of each player memory space (the current place of a process is called program counter, or PC).
+At the start of the game each player will have one process, and this process will be placed at the start of each player memory space (the current position of a process is called program counter, or PC).

 Each process will also have a private memory space (the registers) and a carry.
 A carry is a special flag that may be changed by the result of some instructions, it can be used in many clever ways.